albert-einshutoin/Instagram_automations/README.md

 	possible to get like count, follower/follow number, madia data and data related to impression about your account
 - selenium_automaiton

-	:x::x:check follow instagram guideline:x::x:

-	you can like posts and get follower's list from targeted account
+check follow instagram guideline you can like posts and get follower's list from targeted account

 ## Requirement